 Welcome to the second article in the series, Learn jQuery.
-Using jQuery in web pages is extremely simple but when it comes to debugging our code, we should have proper tools.
+Using jQuery in web pages is extremely simple, but we should have proper tools for debugging our code.

 Fortunately, we only require a web browser that is good for development and a code editor.

-For web browser, we will be using Firefox Developer Edition and for writing code, we will be using Visual Studio Code.
+We will be using Firefox Developer Edition for the web browser, and for writing code, we will be using Visual Studio Code.

 Install Firefox Developer Edition